Quotes |

 A. I'm not quibbling at all with what you are saying that at times clothes were very poor, or that towels or that sheets were in poor condition, I accept that and I can understand why people are saying that.
 A lot of it probably does come back, I believe a lot of it comes back to finance.
 I know that we have handed over whatever we have by way of documentation in that regard to some experts for the Commission and that they are doing, presumably, a report on that.

-Q. Given that Ferryhouse had its own farm, and we have heard mention of pigs being raised, we have heard mention of potatoes, we have heard people talk about going out to other farms to do work over the summer and that sort of thing, is there any explanation as to why,
+Q. Given that Ferryhouse had its own farm, and we have heard mention of pigs being raised, we have heard mention of potatoes, we have heard people talk about going out to other farms to do work over the summer and that sort of thing, is there any explanation as to why, one, the quantity of the food was so poor and secondly the quality was so poor?

 I wouldn't make much of the fact that we had a farm.
 Insofar as I don't think that -- I would say the records show there is few enough religious Congregations over the years who have made any profit out of farming, any significant profit.
 But nevertheless it was viewed at the time as a source of produce for the school and, obviously, to some degree it did produce some.
 I absolutely accept that at times it was not enough.
-I absolutely accept that children
+I absolutely accept that children were hungry, that children were cold.
+I absolutely accept all of those things.

 From The Commission Transcripts into the Rosminians

-posted by The Knitter @ 11:24 PM 0 comments
+posted by The Knitter @ 11:24 PM |

-Brutal Institutions
+Brutal Institutions |

 The Provincial of the Rosminian Congregation in Ireland has told the Child Abuse Commission that the disciplinary regimes at St Joseph's Industrial School in Ferryhouse, Co Tipperary and St Patrick's Industrial School in Upton, Co Cork were wholly inadequate.
 Fr Joseph O'Reilly told the public hearing in Dublin into the two schools that the regimes were also fundamentally flawed and at times brutal.